Chaotic tracial dynamics: Lifting via classification

-is a dense but meagre subset of $\End(A,X,\tau)$. \end{theorem}
+is a dense but meagre subset of $\End(A,X_A,\tau)$. \end{theorem}

-\begin{remark} \begin{enumerate} \item Torsion-free $K_1$ can be replaced by one of the other conditions in \cite[Corollary 5.13]{Gong:2021va}, for example, tracial rank $\le 1$. \item Suppose that $A$ is unital with $X=\partial_e(T(A))$ nonempty.
-Then, $\partial_e(T(\bigotimes_{n\in\zz}A)) \cong \prod_{n\in\zz}X$ (see \cite[Proposition 3.5]{Bosa:aa}).
-The (right) shift automorphism of $\bigotimes_{n\in\zz}A$ induces the (left) shift on $\prod_{n\in\zz}X$, which is strongly mixing with respect to $\bigotimes_{n\in\zz}\mu$, for any Borel probability measure $\mu$ on $X$.
-This demonstrates the existence of automorphisms with strongly mixing actions on trace spaces for a collection of $\cs$-algebras $B$ with $\partial_e(T(B))$ a Cantor space or Hilbert cube. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate}[1.] \item Torsion-free $K_1$ can be replaced by one of the other conditions in \cite[Corollary 5.13]{Gong:2021va} (for example, tracial rank $\le 1$) and in fact by results of the forthcoming work \cite{Carrion:wz} can be removed as an assumption altogether.
+(Briefly, the map $\overline{K_1}^{alg}(\alpha_h)$ constructed in the proof of Theorem~\ref{lemma:denselift} can be adjusted without changing $T(\alpha_h)$ so that equation (\ref{eqn:compatible}) still commutes, and so do the additional compatibility diagrams mentioned in the proof.)
+On the other hand, triviality of the tracial pairing is used rather crucially. \item Suppose that $A$ is unital with $X_A=\partial_e(T(A))$ nonempty.
+Then, $\partial_e(T(\bigotimes_{n\in\zz}A)) \cong \prod_{n\in\zz}X_A$ (see \cite[Proposition 3.5]{Bosa:aa}).
+The (right) shift automorphism of $\bigotimes_{n\in\zz}A$ induces the (left) shift on $\prod_{n\in\zz}X_A$, which is strongly mixing with respect to $\bigotimes_{n\in\zz}\mu$, for any Borel probability measure $\mu$ on $X_A$.
+This demonstrates the existence of automorphisms with strongly mixing actions on trace spaces for a collection of $\cs$-algebras $B$ with $\partial_e(T(B))$ a Cantor space or Hilbert cube. \item In \cite[\S4]{Thomsen:1994qy}, Thomsen shows how to construct an approximately interval (AI) algebra that admits tracially chaotic endomorphisms.
+By Theorem~\ref{thm:tracialgenerics}, these endomorphisms are in fact typical for this algebra. \end{enumerate} \end{remark}